-This cutting-edge concentration prepares you to work in habitat restoration, land conservation and wildlife management, and the concentration also has wide-ranging applications for organizations, companies and cities.
-The distinction between foundation and concentration courses in this concentration is not as clear-cut.
-You will use nine courses to develop a curriculum that combines science (e.g., ecology, geology, chemistry) with policy (e.g., law and planning) and field techniques.
-You will take at least one field course and do a field-based capstone exercise.
+This cutting-edge concentration prepares you to work in habitat restoration, land conservation and management.
+This concentration also has wide-ranging applications for organizations, companies and cities.
+Students in this concentration take at least two field-based courses and do a field-based capstone project.

-Many graduates with the Resource Management concentration go on to work in land and wildlife management positions.
+Many graduates with the Resource Management concentration go on to work in land management and conservation positions in government, non-profit, and private organizations.

 Every student in the Master of Environmental Studies program creates a research poster designed to showcase their capstone project.
 The selection of posters listed below is representative of the range of research projects undertaken by recent students in the Resource Management concentration.